boson-project/functions/README.md

   Quarkus.
 The buildpacks are based on the CNCF Buildpack specification and automate the process of converting a user's function from source code into a runnable OCI image.
-* A [CLI](https://github.com/boson-project/faas) for initializing, creating and deploying functions as a Knative Service.
+* A [CLI](https://github.com/boson-project/faas) for creating and managing functions as a Knative Service.
 The CLI may be run standalone in vanilla Kubernetes environments, and it is also available as a compiled plugin for `kn` in the OpenShift Serverless Functions product.
 * A Kubernetes cluster with Knative Serving and Eventing installed